jchan922/react-patterns/react-19/docs/patterns.md

 # React 19 - Common Patterns

+**Deep dive into React patterns and best practices.** For quick reference, see [coding-standards.md](../coding-standards.md).

+## Core Principles

-1. Components and Hooks Must Be Pure
+### 1. Components and Hooks Must Be Pure

 Components should be idempotent, always returning the same output given the same inputs (props, state, and context) Rules of React – React.
 Avoid side effects during render—use effects for operations like API calls or subscriptions.

 ```javascript
 // ❌ BAD - Side effects during render